xyjprc/hon/README.md

 Before that, one can simply use the output csv file of this code for existing software packages such as Gephi.

+# Cite as
+Jian Xu, Thanuka L. Wickramarathne, and Nitesh V. Chawla.
+"Representing higher-order dependencies in networks."
+Science Advances 2, no. 5 (2016): e1600028.

 # Contact
 Please contact [Jian Xu](http://jianxu.net/en/) (jxu5 at nd dot edu) for technical questions.